rizalw/todolistbotDiscord-V2/README.md

 # todolistbotDiscord-V2
 Massive improvement in the background.
 I'm not using txt anymore for storing data

 If you don't know what this apps do.
-Basicly it's a todolist discord bot than run on python.
+Basicly it's a todolist discord bot that run on python.

 Requirements to run this app:
 - Discord.py library